MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 ## Kusto Query Language overview

-The Kusto Query Language (KQL) is used to write queries in Azure Data Explorer.
-A KQL query consists of one or more query statements and returns data in a tabular or graph format.
-Query statements are separated by a semicolon and affect a single query.

-In this tutorial, we'll use the main two types of query statements: [tabular expression statements](#tabular-expression-statements) and [let statements](#let-statements).
+The Kusto Query Language (KQL) is used to write queries and retrieve data in Azure Data Explorer.
+A KQL query consists of one or more query statements separated by a semicolon and returns data in tabular or graph format.
+The two most common types of query statements are [tabular expression statements](#tabular-expression-statements) and [let statements](#let-statements).

 ### Tabular expression statements

-Every KQL query must consist of at least one tabular expression statement.

-Both the input and the output of these statements consist of tables or tabular datasets.
-In these statements, operators are separated by the pipe (`|`) delimiter, and data flows from one operator to the next.
-The data is filtered or manipulated at each step and then fed into the following step.
+Tabular expression statements manipulate tabular data by applying operations such as filtering, rearranging, or summarizing the data.
+Each operator is separated by a pipe (`|`) delimiter, with the order of the operators being important as the data flows from one operation to the next.
+The process is similar to a funnel, where the data is refined as it passes through each operation.
+The final output of the process is a refined table.

 #### Example